Skip to main content

 Rule 3358:5-5-05 | Employee recognition and rewards policy.

-(A) Recognizing employees contributions to the success of the college is a core value of Clark state college.
-As such, our "Employee Recognition and Rewards Policy" provides an avenue to recognize individuals and groups/teams for their contributions to the overall success of the college, the students we educate, and for their positive impact on the communities we serve.
-This policy is designed to promote individual/team spirit and unity of purpose within the college based on shared achievement and meeting organizational goals.
-This noteworthy recognition is for those contributions made beyond those acknowledged during the annual/periodic performance management process.
+(A) Recognizing employees' contributions to the success of the college is a core value of Clark state college.
+This policy provides an avenue to recognize individuals and groups/teams for their contributions to the overall success of the college, the students we educate, and for their positive impact on the communities we serve.

-(B) This policy applies to all regular employees (staff and instructional faculty) and adjunct faculty.
-Executive cabinet members are not eligible for recognition under the provisions of this policy.
+(B) This policy applies to full-time exempt staff, full-time non-exempt staff and full-time faculty, as well as adjunct faculty.
+Executive council members are not eligible for recognition under the provisions of this policy.

 (2) "Faculty Professional Excellence Award"